Surgical Orthodontics (Orthognathic Surgery)

 For many patients, the most important reward of having orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
 Whether you need orthodontic treatment to correct a bad bite, malocclusion, problems with spaced teeth, protruding front teeth, crowded teeth or jaw abnormality, orthognathic surgery can help restore your confidence, and keep you smiling for many years.

-Call Family Orthodontics at (952) 922-7117 or use our Request an Appointment form.
-We welcome patients from Minneapolis, Minnetonka, Edina, Golden Valley, St. Louis Park and neighboring locations.
+Learn more about surgical orthodontics by calling Family Orthodontics at (952) 922-7117 or use our convenient Request an Appointment form.